openpilot-community/documentation/documentation/README.md

 For a simple cheatsheet, checkout the following GitHub gist...

+### We're collecting videos

+Click [here](/documentation/submit-a-video.md) to submit your video of openpilot in action!

 ### Pull Requests

 Feel free to create the new document directly in the GitHub interface.